-Insights From The Leading Edge of Bitcoin / Bit-commerce Innovation (Barry Silbert, Bill Barhydt, Austin Hill, Moderated by Staci Warden)
+Insights From The Leading Edge of Bitcoin / Bit-commerce Innovation (Barry Silbert, Bill Barhydt, Moderated by Staci Warden)

 As Bitcoin and other alternative currencies capture our imaginations, new possibilities for digital commerce and financial services are emerging.

 This panel provides a glimpse into how new opportunities including digital derivatives, smart contracts, wire based settlement, cross border payments and peer to peer banking are being enabled by new technologies and gives us a glimpse of what’s next in the world of digital commerce and finance.
-Moderated by Staci Warden, participants include luminaries Barry Silbert of SecondMarket, Bill Barhydt of BOOM Financial and investor/entrepreneur Austin Hill.
+Moderated by Staci Warden, participants include luminaries Barry Silbert of SecondMarket, and Bill Barhydt of BOOM Financial.

 BREAK 10:30am – 11:00am